The U.S. Will Registry Named Logo

 Pros and Cons of an Executor Being a Beneficiary

 The contents of the will naturally interest the executor.
 This means that the executor may be more motivated to see the will is carried out successfully.
 This could benefit the other beneficiaries.
-An executor-beneficiary may choose to claim assets rather than transferring them.
+An executor-beneficiary may choose to claim assets rather than transfer them.
 The other beneficiaries may view this as unfair.

 Additionally, the executor may also feel a sense of entitlement.
 This could cause them to be more demanding when it comes to receiving their assets.
 It could also cause the other beneficiaries to feel less inclined to give them what they owe them.
 This could result in tension among the beneficiaries, which may make carrying out the wishes of the deceased more difficult.